Reversing Palindromic Enumeration in Rank Two Free Groups: The Modified Gilman-Maskit Algorithm

 \subsection{Summary of Gilman-Maskit Algorithm}

 The Gilman-Maskit algorithm takes two elements $A$ and $B$ of $\mathrm{PSL}_2\mathbb{R}$ and gives a definite output: either $\langle A, B \rangle$ is discrete; or not.
-The algorithm uses conditions, e.g.~Poincar\'e polygon theorem or J{\o}rgensen's inequality, to decide whether the group is discrete or not using the generators $A$ and $B$.
+The algorithm uses conditions, the Poincar\'e polygon theorem or J{\o}rgensen's inequality, to decide whether the group is discrete or not using the generators $A$ and $B$.
 If it cannot decide using $A$ and $B$, the generators are combined to construct new generators to use for testing discreteness.
 One such combination is the pair $(A,AB)$ and the traces of their matrices are reduced after the iteration.
-Eventually the process of changing the generators stop and the algorithm makes a decision \cite{algorithm}.
-Other combinations and conditions are also used but the step that changes $(A,B)$ into $(A,AB)$ called Nielsen step is the main modification of this section.
+Eventually the process of changing the generators stops and the algorithm makes a decision \cite{algorithm}.
+Other combinations and conditions are also used, but the step that changes $(A,B)$ into $(A,AB)$, called here a Nielsen step, is the main modification of this section.
+Note the step here termed a Nieslen step is one of the many types of Nielsen moves on a pair of generators.